 Designing with Structural Insulated Panels in Mind

-A SIPs designer will be able to design to the capabilities of the product, making sure you get the most for your money.
+A SIPs designer will be armed with the right info about how to build a SIPs home and be able to design to the capabilities of the product, making sure you get the most for your money.

 Most construction products come in standardised sizes, so it makes sense to set out your design based around these.
 As the most common structural insulated panels come as 1.2m x 2.7m sheets, it also makes sense to utilise a 1.2m floorplan grid.
 That way you can lay out your walls along a grid, which will minimise the amount of cut panels.
 Every time the fabricator has to cut a section of a panel you will be charged for the labour time and for the disposal of the excess material.

 The most common ground floor ceiling height is 2.4m, which can be created by using a 2.7m high panel with a 300mm floor joist hung from the top — giving 2.4m, which is also the size of a piece of plasterboard.